RajoanulCSE/Virtual-CPU/Weekly_Tasks/Week_6/Documantation.md

 1. Simulated I/O functions for keyboard and display.
 2. Updated CPU with integrated `IN` and `OUT` instructions.
 3. Successfully tested programs demonstrating I/O functionality.

----

-Let me know if you need further refinements or detailed code snippets for any part!